Quasigeodesic pseudo-Anosov flows in hyperbolic 3-manifolds and connections with large scale geometry: Ideal boundary of orbit spaces of pseudo-Anosov flows

 (b) If $p$ is in $U \cap \partial \oo$ and $A = (a_i)$ is any master sequence associated to $p$, then there is $i_0$ satisfying two conditions: (1) $\widetilde a_{i_0} \subset U \cap \oo$ and (2) For any $z$ in $\partial \oo$, if it admits a master sequence $B = (b_i)$ so that for some $j_0$, one has $\widetilde b_{j_0} \subset \widetilde a_{i_0}$ then $z$ is in $U$. \end{define}

-\begin{define}{}{} (the set $V_c$) For any convex polygonal path $c$ there is an associated open set $V_c$ of $\cd$ defined as follows.
+\begin{define}{}{} (the sets $U_C, V_c$) For any convex polygonal path $c$ there are associated open sets $U_c, V_c$ of $\cd$ defined as follows.
 Let $\widetilde c$ be the corresponding convex set of $\oo$ ( if $c$ has length 1 there are two possibilities).
-Let
+Let $U_c = \widetilde c$.
+In addition let

 \end{define}

 It is easy to verify that $V_c$ is always an open set in $\cd$.
 In particular it is an open neighborhood of any point in $V_c \cap \partial \oo$.
 The rays of the polygonal path $c$ are equivalent if and only if $V_c$ is contained in $\oo$.
 The notation $V_c$ will be used from now on.